abap2UI5/docs/docs/resources/support.md

 # Support

+Support for abap2UI5 is provided by the community on a best-effort basis.

-If you find any bugs or unexpected behavior, please open an issue.
-If you require a missing functionality, opening an issue can also help to determine if the project can be extended in this direction.
+If you encounter any bugs or unexpected behavior, please open an [issue.](https://github.com/abap2UI5/abap2UI5/issues) Including a code snippet that reproduces the issue is always helpful, as it allows others to quickly test and identify the problem.

-It is always helpful if you could provide a working code snippet of your application that reproduces the problem.
-This enables quickly identifying the cause of the error by copying and pasting it into another system.
+Join the abap2UI5 channel on [Slack](https://communityinviter.com/apps/abapgit/abap) to ask questions, share insights, or get help from fellow developers.

+_If you need a specific feature that isn’t available yet, opening an issue is a great way to discuss potential extensions to the project._